NRW return award eSym EcoSystems Biology of a subsurface environment

 ESA / DLR DISPERS - Dispersal of microorganisms and viruses to the Antarctic with implications for space exploration

 In this ESA and DLR funded project, we intend to decipher the dispersal routes of microbes to the Antartic continent.
-We use genome-resolved metagenomics as well as cultivation experiments in collaboration with Andreas Möller's group at the DLR.
+We use genome-resolved metagenomics as well as cultivation experiments in collaboration with Ralf Möller's group at the DLR.

 Ongoing until 2021